-DUI Ignition Interlock Requirements
+DUI Ignition Interlock Requirements in Ohio

 In addition to possible jail time and heavy fines, a conviction for operating a vehicle under the influence of alcohol (OVI/DUI) can result in a driver’s license suspension, having to use an ignition interlock device (IID) on your vehicle, and the collateral consequences that come with having a criminal record.

 The installation of an ignition interlock device is only mandatory in certain OVI cases.
 If you have been arrested for drunk driving, it is important that you understand the DUI ignition interlock requirements and how a qualified Cincinnati DUI lawyer can help you avoid an OVI conviction.

 Experienced Cincinnati DUI lawyer Brad Groene has successfully defended hundreds of clients facing OVI charges and will work tirelessly to achieve the best result possible in your case.
 Call Ohio DUI attorney Brad Groene today at (513) 338-1890 to schedule a free consultation.